GDP (good distribution practice)

 Knowledge of and acting in accordance with the GDP expectations is essential in order to be able to supply quality products within the pharmaceutical industry.
 Implementation of the GDP guidelines throughout the entire supply chain is a minimum requirement for all logistics players in the pharmaceutical sector.

-- Participants have a good insight into the requirements of Good Distribution Practices
+- Participants have a good insight into the requirements of GDP

 - Participants are able to identify the main elements of GDP and establish correct systems in line with these standards